-Subnet3 has new inf. regarding subnet1 and 4(satisfied);
+Subnet3 has new information regarding subnet1 and 4 (satisfied);

-Subnet4 has new inf. regarding subnet3 (satisfied);

-Subnet5 gains nothing new (satisfied);
+Subnet4 has new information regarding subnet3 (satisfied); Subnet5 gains nothing new (satisfied);

-Subnet6 gains nothing new (satisfied);
+Subnet6 gains nothing new (satisfied).

-As consequence, after finishing the fourth phase, all the controllers will have the appropriate information regarding all the subnets' topology tables.
+As a consequence, after finishing the fourth phase, all the controllers will have the appropriate information regarding all the subnets' topology tables.

-As a result of using the distributed aggregation mechanism in traditional/SDN architectures the number of phases is equal to the best path between the furthest edges of network (i.e. furthest subnets), as in Equation 1.
+As a result of using the distributed aggregation mechanism in traditional/SDN architectures the number of phases is equal to the best path between the furthest edges of the network (i.e., furthest subnets), as in Equation 1.

-$$N{op} = B{pfes}$$ (1)
+$$N{op} = B{pfes} \tag{1}$$

-Where, N{op} denotes the number of phases and B{pfes} is the best path between the furthest subnets.
+where, N{op} denotes the number of phases and B{pfes} is the best path between the furthest subnets.

 Regarding the discovery process latency, the highest controller latency refers to the time needed by the controller to multicast discovery packets, receive discovery packets and to store/retrieve information to/from the discovery tables.
-As the subnets work concurrently, highest controller latency is equal approximately to the latency of the slowest controller.
+As the subnets work concurrently, the highest controller latency is approximately equal to the latency of the slowest controller.
 Whilst the latency in each phase is equal to the highest controller latency plus the highest link latency, as in Equation 2.